microsoft/bedrock-cli/guides/auth-private-helm-repos.md

 ### Updating/Changing The Environment Variable

-If you want to change the the environment variable used after creating your service, simply change the value of `accessTokenVariable` in your `bedrock.yaml` to the target environment variable (and ensure that the environment variable exists in your HLD-to-Materialized pipeline).
+If you want to change the environment variable used after creating your service, simply change the value of `accessTokenVariable` in your `bedrock.yaml` to the target environment variable (and ensure that the environment variable exists in your HLD-to-Materialized pipeline).